SUSTech-CS305-Fall22/CS305-Project-Skeleton/README.md

 # How to run the example
 This will be short version of the example described in the document.

-In our example, a file will be divived into 4 chunks, and peer1 will have chunk1 and chunk2, while peer2 will have chunk3 and chunk4.
+In our example, a file will be divided into 4 chunks, and peer1 will have chunk1 and chunk2, while peer2 will have chunk3 and chunk4.
 Peer1 will be invoked to download chunk3 from peer2.

 ## Step 1: Generate chunk data for peer and peer2: